KTStephano/ktstephano.github.io/rendering/stratusgfx/feature_reel.md

 permalink: /rendering/stratusgfx/feature_reel
 ---

-This page contains screenshots of the main features available with the StratusGFX rendering engine.
+This page contains screenshots captured in realtime on an Nvidia GTX 1060 using the StratusGFX rendering engine.

 ## Realtime Global Illumination + Indirect Shadowing
 Accomplished using virtual point lights.